 I think the problem with ON_EXIT_OR_EVICT is that eviction is what happens if a job gets checkpointed due to something else with higher priority replacing it.
 Which is something we never do.

 Whereas presumably what PERIODIC_REMOVE does is something else, the same as killing the job.

 Agreed that jobsub_client probably doesn't help.
 I think this is at heart a condor problem.
 Still we could complain about it now in the hopes that people currently have a better idea how this all works, due to working on jobsub_client.

-#7 Updated by Gavin Davies over 5 years ago
+#7 Updated by Gavin Davies almost 6 years ago

 - Status changed from New to Resolved